iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 We understood the above formula as the L2 difference between the logits of the current state and the next state.
 The agent is then rewarded if the next state's logits is different from the current state.
 Importantly, the agent isn't rewarded for taking a different action in the next state.
 Alet et al. pointed out that if an agent has a uniform distribution over the action space in all states, it will receive an intrinsic reward of zero.
-We hypothesize that this algorithm may not perform well in environments where the optimal policy requires the agent to visit states with very similar probability distributions.
+We hypothesize that this algorithm may not perform well in environments where the optimal policy requires the agent to visit states with very similar action probability distributions.
 While the agent explores by going to different states, ideally, we wish for the intrinsic rewards to decrease as the agent explores.
 Looking at the output of FAST it is not clear to use how the intrinsic reward decreases, and we expect that this could cause issues.